Billing refactor

 Heads down in Figma

 This was by far the largest feature work our team has worked on together.
 There were lessons to be learned on organization, division of work and trust.
-Super duper props to Chris, Figma master!
-I updated all content within Figma.

 API failure sample messaging